mdn/content/files/en-us/web/css/css_writing_modes/vertical_controls/index.md

 ### Adjusting text direction and option order

-Again, it is possible to use a {{cssxref("direction")}} property value of `rtl` to set the text direction to go from bottom to top, instead of the the default direction of top to bottom.
+Again, it is possible to use a {{cssxref("direction")}} property value of `rtl` to set the text direction to go from bottom to top, instead of the default direction of top to bottom.

-It is also worth nothing that in the above example we've got the select options appearing from right to left, because we used `writing-mode: vertical-rl`.
-If we use `writing-mode: vertical-lr` instead, the options will appear from left to right.
+It is also worth noting that in the above example, the inline direction for the select options goes from right to left because we used `writing-mode: vertical-rl`.
+If we use `writing-mode: vertical-lr` instead, the `<option>` text will appear from left to right.

 We'll explore these two use cases using three listbox (`multiple`) `<select>` elements, to make it easy to compare the effects side-by-side.